dawaa/dotfiles/README.md

 https://github.com/chriskempson/base16-shell
 ```

-And the following should already be added to the `.bashrc` file.
+And the following should already be added to the `.profile` file.

 ```
 BASE16_SHELL=$HOME/.config/base16-shell/